 Ehman's coaching experience began in 2008 when she led a 16-year-old club team for Dig-to-Win, a volleyball club operating out of Chattanooga.
 She gained further coaching experience with Choo Choo City Volleyball Club, prior to taking an assistant coaching position at Bryan College for the 2010 season.
 As the top assistant at Bryan, Ehman was able to stake her first collegiate victory during a medical absence taken by head coach Leo Sayles.
 For the season, the Lady Lions went 22-15 before being eliminated from the semifinal round of the AAC Tournament.

 Ehman holds a Bachelor of Arts degree in business from Covenant College.
-She is married to Doug Ehman (Covenant, ‘09) and the couple welcomed their first child, Emma, in 2017.
+She is married to Doug Ehman (Covenant, ‘09) and the couple has two young children.

 Year-by-Year Coaching Records (at Covenant)

 2013: 21-11 (11-5 USA South) - USA South Tournament semifinals

 2014: 27-10 (12-4 USA South) - USA South Tournament championship round

 2015: 19-13 (13-3 USA South) - USA South South Division champions; USA South Tournament champions; NCAA Tournament appearance

 2016: 19-13 (12-3 USA South) - USA South West Division champions

 2017: 25-8 (12-0 USA South) - USA South West Division champions; USA South Tournament champions; NCAA Tournament appearance (2nd round)